DemoSamples/public-key-pinning/README.md

 > openssl x509 -req-days 365 -in csr.pem -signkey key.pem -out cert.pem

-Here `cert.pem` is the actual SSL Certificate of out interest and will use for node server
+Here `cert.pem` is the actual SSL Certificate of our interest and will use for node server

 Few other userful commands
 - Get validity date from ssl certificate